-- Our mental health ward simulations received the Nursing Times Award in 2012 for 'Innovation in mental health teaching'.
+Our mental health ward simulations have received Nursing Times Awards for 'Innovation in mental health teaching'.

-- You will have the opportunity to take a national or international elective module at the end of your first year.
-In the UK, students have worked at a wide range of settings including Broadmoor Hospital.
+You will have the opportunity to take a national or international elective module at the end of your first year.

 Information for international students

-Non-native speakers who do not have the equivalent of GCSE English at grade C (eg key skills level 2 literacy) require an IELTS score of 7.0, or equivalent.
+Non-native speakers who do not have the equivalent of GCSE English at grade 4 or above (formerly grade C) (eg key skills level 2 literacy) require an IELTS score of 7.0, or equivalent.

 Fees and funding